 Flossettes have a handle with a curve at one end that holds a small piece of floss.
 These tools come in handy for parents and caregivers who need to help young children, the elderly, and disabled people with good dental hygiene and fresh breath.

-What’s The Best Type of Floss for Me?
+What’s The Correct Type of Floss for Me?

 A few things to consider when choosing the best type of floss to use for oral health includes whether you have braces, whether you prefer a gentler cleaning along your gums and how convenient you want your flossing routine to be.